 Check out the benefits guide and insurance premiums memo for complete information.

-Los Rios offers medical and dental coverage to adjunct faculty members who are hired on a semester-to-semester basis, have a minimum semester assignment of 30% of full-time (.30 FTE) or 4.5 formula hours, are members of the LRCFT bargaining unit, do not have other group coverage, and are in their third or subsequent semester.
+Los Rios offers medical and dental coverage to adjunct faculty members who are hired on a semester-to-semester basis, have a minimum semester assignment of 30% of full-time (.30 FTE) or 4.5 formula hours, do not have other group coverage, and are in their third or subsequent semester.
 Review the information provided here to determine your eligibility.
 Eligible dependents include your:

 - Spouse or domestic partner

 - Unmarried children to age 25 for dental insurance, regardless of student status